 In criticizing the Supreme Court’s campaign financing cases, we on the left often say that “money isn’t speech,” that free speech doesn’t mean you can just spend as much as you like to speak.
 But I actually think we should frame it a little differently: In important ways, money confers freedom.
 Money gives you the capacity to actually act.
 The more money I have, the more things I can do.
 I can speak more if I have more money, because I can amplify my voice.
 I can be Rupert Murdoch and buy media outlet after media outlet and blast whatever message I choose into the homes of hundreds of millions of people.
 Money is speech, and how free your speech is always depends on the amount of money you have.
 If I am an ordinary person with a job, not only might I not be able to afford to blast my message out, but I might be fired if I say anything too controversial, even outside of work.
 I regularly edit people’s political writing for publication, and a lot of them have asked me to use pseudonyms, because they’re worried that even things they say off the clock when they’re outside of work could cause them to lose their jobs.
 In the United States, the law generally does not protect you from being retaliated against over your speech by employers.
 You are “free” to speak, in that it is legal, and they are “free” to fire you afterwards.
 Everyone has maximum freedom, which some people think is wonderful, but the end result is that since power and wealth are very unevenly distributed, some people have a lot more freedom than others.

 One of the most important aspects of leftist thought is its insight that “power” is more than just the government putting people in jail.
 Power relationships are everywhere: an employer who harasses employees, but those employees can’t quit their jobs because they’re worried the employer will punish them by giving them a bad reference or retaliating against them.
-Abusive partners who make the other person afraid of losing love and support, and wield the power they have to withhold those things to coerce the other person into putting up with behavior they shouldn’t have to put up with.
+Verbally abusive partners who make the other person afraid of losing love and support, and wield the power they have to withhold those things to coerce the other person into putting up with behavior they shouldn’t have to put up with.
 Bullies at school, telemarketers who take advantage of old people’s confusion and loneliness.
-These situations do not involve the use of physical force, they involve other kinds of manipulation and coercion.
+These situations do not always involve the use of physical force, they can involve other kinds of manipulation and coercion.

 The goal, then, is for people to be free of all of this.
 And you can make people freer in lots of different ways.
 If you have strong laws protecting political speech, then while an employer is less free to discipline people for what they do outside of work, the employees are freer to speak their minds.
 If you are free to easily unionize, then workers have the power to collectively withhold their labor if there are managers who abuse their power.
 If being a single mother wasn’t such a financially terrifying prospect, because we had a more generous welfare state that made it easy to raise children, the idea of leaving a bad marriage or relationship wouldn’t be quite as difficult to contemplate.
 If healthcare is provided free at the point of use, and funded through progressive taxation, then people are freer to go about their lives without having to worry about whether they can afford to get sick.